Everything you need to know about the Private Space feature

 How can I open a Secret Photo?

-Secret Photos appear on your Private Space feed as small heart icons.
-To be able to open it you need to tap and hold for a bit on top of the heart icon and then you're prompted with authentication step (through Face ID, Touch ID, double-tapping your Bond Touch or passcode).
+A Secret Photo will appear on your Private Space feed as a small heart icon.
+To open it, tap and hold the heart icon until you're prompted for your authentication (either Face ID, Touch ID, double-tapping your Bond Touch or passcode).
 These photos cannot be saved and after 24 hours, they're gone forever.
+They’ll be your little, ephemeral secret. 😎

 What's the difference between a Shared Photo and a Secret?

-Besides this, Secret Photos only stick around for 24h while Shared Photos will stay for 72h if they are saved.
+Besides this, Secret Photos only stick around for 24h while Shared Photos will stay for 72h - unless one of you saves them in your shared gallery.

-Can't my partner just take a screenshot of my photos?
+Can my partner take a screenshot of my photos?

-Don't worry, if you're on iOS you'll be notified if your partner ever attempts to screenshot any Secret Photo or Shared Photo you send.
-This notification should appear as a small photo camera icon next to whatever Secret Photo or Shared Photo you share on your Private Space timeline.
+- If you're on iOS you'll be notified if your partner screenshots any Secret Photo or Shared Photo you send.
+A notification will appear as a small camera icon next to whatever Secret or Shared Photo was screenshotted, on your Private Space timeline.

-Besides this, both you and your partner will receive a small notification indicating that screenshots notify your partner whenever they happen inside Private Space.
+Besides this, both you and your partner will be notified if either of you screenshots anything inside your Private Space.

-I forgot my passcode, what should I do?
+I forgot my Private Space passcode, what should I do?

-To reset your Private Space passcode go to the Bond Touch settings and on the Private Space section select Change Passcode.
-Now click on the Reset Passcode, and after select the Send passcode request email.
-This will send an email to your email address that will enable you to reset your passcode.
+To reset your Private Space passcode, go to the Bond Touch’s app settings.
+On the Private Space section, click Change Passcode.
+Now click the Reset Passcode and ask for a new passcode to be sent via email.
+Just check your inbox, and you should find an email that lets you reset your passcode.